phbragam/binary-search-tree/README.md

-# Augmented Binary Search Tree
+# AVL Augmented Binary Search Tree

-This is an implementation of an Augmented Binary Search Tree in JavaScript.
+This is an implementation of an AVL Augmented Binary Search Tree in JavaScript.

 ## Usage

-To run the code and test the augmented binary search tree implementation, follow these steps:
+To run the code and test the AVL augmented binary search tree implementation, follow these steps:

 1. Make sure you have [Node.js](https://nodejs.org) installed on your machine.